sophielrt/Pokemon_Top_Trumps/README.md

    - Include key information that the user needs to enjoy and understand the game.

 3. Visual Design
-   - Use high-quality images to showcase Pokemon and enhance visual appeal.
+   - Use high-quality images to showcase Pokémon and enhance visual appeal.
-   - Maintain a consistent Pokemon-inspired colour palette and typography throughout the website.
+   - Maintain a consistent Pokémon-inspired colour palette and typography throughout the website.
    - Include visual feedback on buttons (hover effect) to improve user experience.

 4. Speed Optimisation